yoshiharuyamashita/yoshiharuyamashita.com/content/post/tips-for-software-engineers-for-easier-localisation.md

 +++

-Here is a list of tips I recently came up with while carrying out an English to Japanese localisation task.
+Here is a list of tips I recently came up with while carrying out an English to Japanese software localisation task.
 To put it simply the tips are things I wished the software engineers had considered in order to make the translator's job easier.

 <!--more-->

 ## 1. Agree a message format, including tenses and punctuations

-Example:

 ```cpp
 "X found: %1%.
 X required: %2%."